MasqueradeOfSilence/pixar-in-a-box/storytelling/character/activity2-wants-needs.md

 Harry = wants to defeat Lord Voldemort, also needs to defeat Lord Voldemort.
 But, ultimately he also just wants a peaceful and fun Hogwarts experience, and Voldy rather complicates that for him.

+Nemo = wants independence, needs to get free from that tank.

 # Part B: Try to identify one of your own wants and needs.

 Want = to succeed in animation, computer science, and creative writing.